software-development-project-1/software-development-project-1.github.io/material/sprint-1.md

 > Exercise 30
 >
-> 1. Create a "production" branch of the main branch.
+> 1. Create a `production` branch of the main branch.
 Then, push the branch to GitHub using the `git push origin -u production` command
 > 2. Open the backend web service in the Render Dashboard and go to the "Settings" page.
 In the "Build & Deploy" section, set the "Branch" as "production" and "Auto-Deploy" as "Yes"
 > 3. Switch back to the main branch and make some small change in the code and push the changes to GitHub.
 Then, open a pull request.
 Set the _base_ branch as the production branch and the _compare_ branch as the main branch.
 > 4. Merge the pull request and check that the deployment works automatically
+> 5. Explain the purpose of the `main` and the `production` branch in the `README.md` file.
+How are these two separate branches used in your project's Git workflow?

 {: .note }

 > When you want to deploy the application to the production environment, open a pull request as described above. _Don't wait until the end of the Sprint for the deployment_.
-Once you have a meaningful set of features implement, deploy the application.
+Once you have a meaningful set of features implement, deploy the application and _test that the new features work in the production environment_.

 ## GitHub release